freenas/freenas-docs/userguide/storage.rst

 Swap Memory
 -----------

-Swap memory is a partition of space on hard disk set aside to be used as memory.
+Swap is space on a disk set aside to be used as memory.
 When the %brand% system runs low on memory, less-used data can be "swapped" onto the disk, freeing up memory.